-This trimming selection is made by setting the switches for one of the Full Feature configurations as shown on the bottom row of switch settings on page 6.
-Figure 8 at right is an example of a Full Feature configuration using 1K isolation resistors.
+This trimming selection is made by setting the switches for one of the full feature configurations as shown on the bottom row of switch settings shown in Section 7.0.
+Figure 5-3 is an example of a full feature configuration using 1K isolation resistors.
 Use the following procedure to trim the system in this example:

-First, place a test weight over each of the two individual load cells of the section in turn to see which cell has the lower signal.
-Individually signal trim the other load cell using the appropriate "Cell A" or "Cell B" potentiometer until both cells match at some value.

-Repeat this procedure on each sectional load cell pair.

-2. Once the cells in each section match each other, it is time to trim the sections.
+- 1. First, place a test weight over each of the two individual load cells of the section to see which cell has the lower signal.
+Individually trim the other load cell using the appropriate Cell A or Cell B potentiometer until both cells match at some value. - Repeat this procedure for each load cell pair. - 2.
+Once the cells in each section match each other, trim the sections.
 There are several ways to do this by using the excitation trimming potentiometers.
 In all cases, find the section which has the lowest output reading and use this as your system reference.
-Don't trim that section.
-Make all others the same as this one.

-- 3. The sections in this application may be trimmed using the "SECT +EXC" and "SECT EXC" potentiometers.
+Don't trim that section. - 3.
+The sections in this application may be trimmed using the SECT +EXC and SECT -EXC potentiometers.
 The sections are trimmed using excitation trimming since there is normally only a small amount of trim required.

-The best way is to apply the test load over the section and then turn the + EXC and EXC potentiometers counterclockwise by the same amount.
+The best way is to apply the test load over the section and then turn the + EXC and -EXC potentiometers counterclockwise by the same amount.
 This will minimize the amount of zero shift introduced into the system during trimming.
-Of course, you should recheck the system by removing the weights, zeroing the scale, and then retest and adjust as required.
+Recheck the system by removing the weights, zeroing the scale, then retest and adjust as required.
 Continue adjusting the sections until all sections agree. - 4.
 Calibrate the scale with test weights using the indicator span and zero.
 Recheck the sections to make sure no interactive errors have caused unwanted shifts.